ComLaKe/core/doc/api.md

 ### Response

-The server respond with the content ID of the data.
+The server must respond with the content ID of the data.

 #### Example